TileDB-Inc/TileDB-Trino/docs/Limitations.md

 For `varchar`, and `char` datatypes the special case of `char(1)` or `varchar(1)` is stored on disk as a fixed-sized attribute of size 1.
 Any `char`/`varchar` greater than 1 is stored as a variable-length attribute in TileDB.
-TileDB **will not** enforce the length parameter but Presto will for inserts.
+TileDB **will not** enforce the length parameter but Trino will for inserts.

 ## Decimal Type